 Address: Tambon Kut Phiman, Amphoe Dan Khun Thot, Chang Wat Nakhon Ratchasima (GPS: 15.299282, 101.737013)

-How to get there: The nearest main town is Nakhon Ratchasima City (Korat) which is easy to get to by bus or train from Bangkok.
+How to get to the Elephant Temple: The nearest main town is Nakhon Ratchasima City (Korat) which is easy to get to by bus or train from Bangkok.
 From there you will need to rent a car/motorbike or take a taxi.